conda/ceps/cep-techspec.md

 of match specifications and the tool will have to process that query to provide a list of package records; usually by relying on a solver.

+![Diagram of the specs preparation logic in conda][data/techspec-prepare-logic.png]

 ##### Default behaviour (no flags)

 1. When a match specification is requested, the tool must be able to choose the most adequate